gml-explore/gml_docs_for_readthedcos/docs/gml.md

 ```
 >Function: Compare the entropy of k latent variables, select the one with the smallest entropy and label it, and write the parameters learned from this graph back to self.features
 >parameter:
-> · var_id_list - A list of k ids, the probability corresponding to each variable is taken from variables
+> `var_id_list` - A list of k ids, the probability corresponding to each variable is taken from variables
 >Return: No output, directly update the label and entropy in vairables, by the way, you can update observed_variables_id and potential_variables_id
 >Return type：dict
 ```python